wikimedia-gadgets/orange-i18n/README.md

 Twinkle-core uses an [i18n build script](https://github.com/wikimedia-gadgets/twinkle-core/blob/master/scripts/build-i18n.js) for build-time message sanitisation and fallback language resolution.

 ### Custom builds
 Another build script is included that tailors a build to include only the code and data required for a given set of languages.
 This optimises the build from about 27000 bytes to just about 8000 bytes in many situations.

+Note: This originally removed the plural rules, fallbacks and digit transforms as well.
+But now those are anyway removed for all languages (see #3 above).

 - ```npm run build-locale en fr hi``` gives a build that only includes code necessary for English, French and Hindi.
 You can specify upto 7 languages this way.
-- The rules regarding grammar, plurality and digit transformations for other languages are omitted from the build.
-- Be careful!
-Trying to set the locale to other languages will still work, however the output may be wrong in terms of plurality, grammar and digit transformations.
+- The rules regarding grammar transformations for other languages are omitted from the build.
+Trying to set the locale to other languages will still work, however the output may be wrong in terms of grammar.
 - By default, the code for detecting RTL or LTR directionality is also omitted  of as it relies on a massive regex string.
 Instead, everything is just assumed to be LTR.
 If you need to support RTL, disable this behaviour using the `--enableRTL` flag. ```npm run build-locale fa --enableRTL``` gives a build that works right for Persian language.

 In all cases the built code is saved to `dist/banana-i18n.js` which is the main entry point defined in `package.json`.